ESNGermany/esn-germany-website/README.md

 3. Start the script to build the new version of the website.
    Everything else will happen automatically within few minutes.

-## Update National/Audit Board members or Regional Coordinators

-You do not need to change anything in the code here.
+## Add a new section to the section map

+### 1) Add the section to Directus

 1. Navigate to https://strapi.esn-germany.de/admin/auth/login and login.
-2. Find the collection type `Website Board Members`.
+2. Find the collection type `Website Section Maps`.
-3. Update, remove or add the persons.
-   > If you do not upload a photo, the default gray portrait image will be displayed instead.
+3. Add a new entry by clicking on the blue `+ Add a New Website Section Maps` button at the top of the page.
+4. Enter all details and save.

-## Add a new section to the section map
+### 2) Add the section to the list of sections

+1. Go to `components/sectionmap/sectionmap.component.ts`.
+2. Find the region where the new section belongs to and add its section name to the list.

-### Add the section to the map
+### 3) Add the section to the map

 1. Go to `components/sectionmap/sectionmap.component.html`.
 2. Add a `<path>` element with the correct id (section name), the respective color to fill, and the position on the map.